material-components/material-components-web/packages/material-components-web/README.md

 with zero configuration or manual work.

 For example, say you want to use an [icon toggle](../mdc-icon-toggle).
-Simply render the necessary DOM, an attach the `data-mdc-auto-init="MDCIconToggle"` attribute.
+Simply render the necessary DOM, and attach the `data-mdc-auto-init="MDCIconToggle"` attribute.

 ```html
 <i class="mdc-icon-toggle material-icons" role="button" aria-pressed="false"